opvia/product-challenge/README.md

 1. Please clone this repo and use it as your starting point.
 This is a simple create-react-app featuring the blueprintjs table component https://blueprintjs.com/docs/#table
 2. Complete the 'Opvia product problem' below
+3. When you are done, create a private repo and push your code to it
-3. Invite _hfmw_ & _OliverWales_ to your own private repo when you're done
+4. Invite _hfmw_ & _OliverWales_ to view the repo

 ## Opvia product problem